Dauthlin/FASTQ-formatting/README.md

 in FASTQ_Nucleotides_Count.py and FASTQ_Zipped_Counting.py you have access to both above flags as well as -n True which allows you to select if you would like to do a nucleotide count.

-To create new tests please do so in the Testing folder using pytest these tests will be run automatically on new pushes to the repository
+To create new tests please do so in the Testing folder using pytest.
+These tests will be run automatically on new pushes to the repository